bagusnaufal2/bagusnaufal2/README.md

 ## 🙋‍♂️ About Me

-I'm a tech enthusiast with a dual focus on **network & infrastructure** and **full-stack web development**.
-I enjoy building reliable systems — from configuring networks to developing end-to-end web applications.
+I'm a tech enthusiast specializing in **network & infrastructure**, with supporting skills in full-stack web development.
+I enjoy building and managing reliable systems — from designing and configuring networks to developing web applications that complement the infrastructure.

 - 🔭 Currently working on personal and academic projects
-- 🌱 Always learning new technologies in networking and web development
+- 🌱 Always deepening my knowledge in networking, infrastructure, and cloud technologies
 - 💼 Actively looking for **internship** or **entry-level** opportunities
 - 📍 Based in Indonesia